 There are some things to consider if you are pursuing this heating solution.
 If you are using an electric system, you will need a build-up of at least 12mm of screed and floor finish above the heater to be able to conduct the heat safely and efficiently – installing a shower tray directly on top of the heater would mean the heat cannot escape, resulting in the heater burning out.
 Get in touch with us if you have any queries or concerns.

 As well as heating your wet room’s floor and shower tray with a floor heating system, wet rooms are also the perfect space in your home in which to install Warmup’s StickyMat 3D Wall Heater or other heating solutions from our Bathroom Collection.

 Imagine showering in a cosy wet room with both gently warmed floor tiles and wall tiles – by using Warmup’s floor heating alongside our StickyMat 3D Wall Heating System your dream wet room can be a reality.
 Wall Heating systems are recommended for use with tiled or stone wall finishes and bring another layer of warmth and comfort to the room.
 This innovative system is ideal as a secondary heat source and can assist in reducing the chance of mould build-up; it’s also great for wet rooms with higher levels of heat loss.

 Other heating accessories to consider installing in your wet room include Warmup’s range of Mirror Demisters and Heated Towel Rails.

-The Mirror Demister is perfect for keeping mirrors in wet rooms free from steam after a hot shower.
-The Heated Towel Rails feature Warmup’s advanced heating wire technology which rapidly dries towels dampened by wet room moisture, keeping them gently warmed and toasty.
+The Mirror Demister is perfect for keeping mirrors in bathrooms and wet rooms free from steam after a hot shower.
+Our range of Multi-Bar and Single-Bar Heated Towel Rails feature Warmup’s advanced heating wire technology which rapidly dries towels dampened by wet room moisture, keeping them gently warmed and toasty.